gerstrong/Commander-Genius/readme.txt

 In fact the only code that remains of CloneKeen are the enemy AI, altough they have been heavily modified.
 I would say, that 5% of CloneKeen Code is in Commander Genius.

+But we still want to honor Caitlin Shaw how made that engine possible.
+We based our work on her CloneKeen.

 The Commander Genius source code may be freely distributed and modified as per the GPL, just please remember to give